ARTISTS

 Jakup Ferri

-lives and works in Prishtina, Kosovo & Amsterdam, Netherlands
+lives and works in Prishtina, Kosovo & Amsterdam, NL

 Tobias Gutmann